Break-Resilient Codes: Discussion and Future Work

 \section{Discussion and Future Work}

+In this paper, we analyze a new adversarial noise model in which an adversary can arbitrarily break the transmitted information.
+We introduce $(n,t)$-break-resilient codes, which is a family of length-$n$ codes that guarantee correct reconstruction under any pattern of up to $t$ breaks.
+We prove the existence of such codes with redundancy $O(t \log n)$ and show that this bound is indeed information-theoretically optimal.

-In this paper we analyzed a new form of adversarial noise model which arises in fingerprinting 3D printed objects.
-We presented a code construction with~$O(t\log n\log\log n)$ redundant bits, where~$n$ is the codeword length, which guarantees correct reconstruction under any pattern of at most~$t$ breaks.
-One of the main ideas in our construction is the use of \emph{naturally occurring} patterns in a uniformly random string (Definition~\ref{def:legit}) to serve as markers, which reduces the required redundancy.
-While inserting markers in varying positions efficiently is rather simple, combining this feature with the other properties in Definition~\ref{def:legit} is challenging.
-That is, although it follows from our probabilistic analysis that there exists an injective mapping from~$\bi^{m-1}$ to~$ \bi^{m}$ whose output is always legit, finding such a deterministic mapping explicitly seems difficult, and is left for future work.
+We further present an explicit code construction that achieves redundancy $O(t \log n \log \log n)$.
+A key idea in our design is leveraging naturally occurring patterns in a uniformly random string (Definition~\ref{def:legit}) as beacons, which reduces redundancy.
+While inserting markers at variable positions is relatively straightforward, ensuring that these markers simultaneously satisfy the additional properties of Definition~\ref{def:legit} is nontrivial.
+In particular, although our probabilistic analysis implies the existence of an injective mapping from $\bi^{m-1}$ to $\bi^m$ whose output is always legit, constructing such a mapping deterministically remains challenging and is left as an open problem.